The Path to Rome: Background

-Hilaire Belloc was a French-English author and historian well-known for his ardent defences of the Catholic faith.
-Born in France to a French father and an English mother, Belloc's family moved to England shortly after his birth, eventually settling in Sussex.
-As a young man, he served in the French Army and then attended Balliol College at the University of Oxford, finally attaining British citizenship in 1902.
-He was an accomplished foot-traveller, once marching from Philadelphia to California to court Elodie Hogan, whom he later married.
+Hilaire Belloc was a French-English author and historian later remembered in part for his ardent defences of the Catholic faith.
+Born in La Celle-Saint-Cloud, France, in 1870 to a French father and an English mother, Belloc moved with his family to England shortly after his birth, eventually settling in Sussex.
+As a young man, he served in the French Army and then attended Balliol College of the University of Oxford, attaining British citizenship in 1902.
+He was an accomplished foot-traveller, once marching from Philadelphia to California – some 2800 mi – to court Elodie Hogan, whom he later married.

-Shortly before the book was written, Belloc was working to complete his biography of Maximilien Robespierre and expressed an anxiousness to finish it to begin working on The Path to Rome.
-On New Year's Eve 1900, Belloc wrote to the American journalist Maria Lansdale that he was planning a pilgrimage from his old garrison in Toul to Rome the following Easter.
+After a trip to La Celle-Saint-Cloud he later outlined in the book, Belloc wrote a letter to the American journalist Maria Lansdale on New Year's Eve 1900 that he was planning a pilgrimage from his old garrison at Toul to Rome the following Easter.
 He told her he planned to write "whatever occurs to me to write [...] décousu (Note: Literally 'unstitched' or 'incoherent'.) and written anyhow of its essence".
+Shortly before the book was written, Belloc was working to complete his biography of Maximilien Robespierre and expressed that he was anxious to finish it to begin working on The Path to Rome.

-Belloc's mother tried desperately to convince him against going.
+Belloc's mother – the poet and feminist campaigner Bessie Rayner Parkes – tried desperately to convince him against going.
 At the time, Belloc and his wife had three young children and were struggling financially, but his journalistic work at The Daily News had earned him as much as £14 a week.
-His mother felt that an extended absence from his job as a journalist at would hurt him professionally.
-However, Belloc rejoined that the work was impermanent and a strong publishing record outside journalism would be more lucrative in the long run, as a successful book would increase the value of his journalistic work.
-Still, Belloc did not have the money to complete the pilgrimage on his own and he reportedly had to beg his sister for some of the funds.
-Finances became a regular worry for Belloc during his travels, as evidenced by letters home to his wife, though he was able to calm her worry by reminding her that he was owed £65 for his Robespierre manuscript, seven guineas from The Daily News, and another £12 10s from his lectures at the University of London.
+His mother felt that an extended absence from his job as a journalist would hurt him professionally.
+Belloc rejoined that the work was impermanent and a strong publishing record outside journalism would be more lucrative in the long run, as a successful book would increase the value of his journalistic work.
+Still, Belloc did not have the money to complete the pilgrimage on his own and he reportedly had to beg his sister Marie for some of the funds.
+Finances became a regular worry for Belloc during his travels, as evidenced by letters home to his wife, though he was able to calm her worry by reminding her that he was owed £65 for his Robespierre manuscript, seven guineas by The Daily News, and another £12 10s for his lectures at the University of London.

-At the beginning of June 1901, Belloc departed for Paris, bought clothes for his journey, and finished all but six pages of his biography of Robespierre on the evening of 5 June.
+At the beginning of June 1901, Belloc departed for Paris and bought clothes for his journey; he finished all but six pages of his biography of Robespierre on the evening of 5 June.
 The following day, he departed for Toul and sent his wife a postcard.